 It is greatly suggested that you make reservations ahead of time during dinner.
 You can either book your reservation through the Cruise Planner on Royal Caribbean’s website or book while onboard the ship.
-This is important because it is frequently hard to get a seat to a specialty restaurant on Royal Caribbean, though it is not impossible, it is still best to secure your dinner seat.
+This is important because it is frequently hard to get a seat at a specialty restaurant on Royal Caribbean.
+Though it is not impossible, it is still best to secure your dinner seat.

-Every specialty restaurant has specific dining staff so there are several waiters and waitresses at each restaurant.
+Every specialty restaurant has a specific dining staff, so there are several waiters and waitresses at each restaurant.
 These staffs are not the same as the crew in the main dining room.

 Basic Dining Package Guidelines and Caveats

-Aside from the dining package you purchased, there are a few basic rules and limitations to what is included in the package as well as the additional costs.
+Aside from the dining package you purchased, there are a few basic rules and limitations to the package’s inclusions as well as the additional costs.

 - Boarders who acquire a dining package should wait to make a booking at any specialty restaurant before they board the ship.